minenkom/controlplane/README.md

 GLab is a plugin for IntelliJ IDEA that streamlines your workflow by allowing you to checkout GitLab projects directly from a custom toolbox.
 The plugin interacts with the GitLab API to display a list of all available projects in your GitLab instance.
 With its integrated search functionality, you can easily find and select a project for checkout.

+## Important Note on Directory Replacement During Checkout
+Please be aware that during the checkout process, specific directories in opened project will be automatically replaced without any prompts or confirmation messages.
+This behavior is designed for efficient file handling within the system.
+This means any uncommitted changes in these directories may be lost.
+Before performing a checkout, ensure that all important modifications have been properly saved, committed, or backed up elsewhere.
+Remember to always commit or stash your changes to prevent any loss of work.

 ## Features
 - Direct access to your GitLab projects within IntelliJ IDEA.
 - Checkout functionality that allows you to clone GitLab projects directly from the custom toolbox.